Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 11. Boosts your brain and has multiple health benefits

-Learning a second language can have various neurological and health usefulness.
+Learning a second language can have various neurological and health benefits.

 Studies conducted by Belgium’s University of Ghent suggest that learning a new language can slow the onset of Alzheimer’s and help to postpone the symptoms of dementia.